Portia Widow. Portia-weetjie

 Key identification features:

-- The thorax is mottled brown, with two straight light greenish yellow stripes present on each side of the thorax.
-The dorsal thorax is pale blue pruinose.
+- Thorax is mottled brown, with two straight light greenish yellow stripes present on each side of the thorax.
+Dorsal thorax is pale blue pruinose.

-- The abdomen is short, wide at midpoint, pale pruinescent bluish grey with distinct blackish appendages.
+- Abdomen is short, wide at midpoint, pale pruinescent bluish grey with distinct blackish appendages.

 - Thorax has two yellowish stripes on the side.

-- Wing pattern is similar as male but less extensive, particularly on the front margins, brown rather than black.
+- Wing pattern is similar as male but black markings less extensive, particularly on the front margins, brown rather than black.
+The patches bordered with light smoky yellow, which, in hindwing, is extensive, but not quite reaching hind margin.
 The space between the antenodal cross-veins (Ax) on the hindwing are brown / black between the subcosta and radial (R1) up to the nodus.
-The black markings are surrounded by a very light yellow coloration that does not extend to the hind margins.

-- The abdomen is irregular dark brown with yellow stripes over light yellowish brown.
-The dorsal abdomen yellow stripe become almost invisible pruinescent grey brown with age.
+- Abdomen is irregular dark brown with yellow stripes over light yellowish brown.
+Dorsal abdomen yellow stripe become almost invisible pruinescent grey brown with age.

 - The pterostigmas are about equal white and black in size.
 With age the white part of the pterostigmas will darken to almost as muddy brown.

 - Wing patters on both male and female may differ from specimen to specimen with age.

 - Females of P. lucia and P. portia are most like P. portia males, but is difficult to separate.
 Females must preferably be identified or photographed with males.

 - P portia and P. lucia have dark patches on the wings.

 - Black patches in both wings of the female P. lucia is more extensive than the patches of P. Portia.